List of fictitious stories in Romance of the Three Kingdoms: Guan Yu crosses five passes and slays six generals

 Guan Yu's biography in Records provides a similar account of the reasons for Guan Yu's departure and the events that happened before he left Cao Cao.
 However, it does not mention anything about Guan Yu crossing the five passes, nor about the six officers (Kong Xiu, Meng Tan, Han Fu, Bian Xi, Wang Zhi and Qin Qi).
+Indeed, had five passes been true, Guan would have taken a V-shaped detour.
+Novelist and playwright Ma Boyong argues Guan had to go to Luoyang since it is one of the best-known cities.